Hobart

 Hobart is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hobart has a high level of cultural diversity, with 35.1% of its population speaking a language other than English at home and 43.6% born overseas.
-Christianity is the main religion in Hobart, accounting for 28.1% of people.
-However, Buddhism is overrepresented at 5.1%, compared to the regional average of 1.4%.
+Hobart has a significant cultural diversity, with 35.1% of its population speaking a language other than English at home and 43.6% born overseas by June 2021.
+Christianity is the predominant religion in Hobart, comprising 28.1% of the population as of this date.
+Notably, Buddhism is overrepresented in Hobart compared to Greater Hobart, with 5.1% versus 1.4%.

 Frequently Asked Questions - Diversity